exonum/exonum-doc/src/get-started/light-client.md

-# Managing Exonum Services with the Help of Light Client
+# Interacting with Exonum Services

 In this tutorial we describe how to use the light client to interact with Exonum services.
 The tutorial extends other tutorials: